fsantini/KoboCloud/README.md

 - Add the public link to the containing folder (starting with https://my.pcloud.com/ or https://u.pcloud.link/) to the kobocloudrc file.

 Files added into a subfolder of the *public* folder of pCloud are also supported.

+### Box

+- On a Box folder, click "Create link" in the sidebar and enable "Share Link"
+- Select the options "People with the link" and "can view and download"
+- Copy-paste the link in the kobocloudrc file

+Please note that, even though the script supports folders where the file list has multiple pages, having a list with many pages might not work.

 ## Usage